localstack/docs/content/en/get-started/_index.md

 {{< / command >}}

 {{< alert title="Notes" >}}
-- This command starts all services provided by LocalStack.
+- This command loads all services provided by LocalStack, they will however be started on the first request reaching this service.
-  You can limit the services to a subset by setting the environment variable `SERVICES` (for example with `SERVICES="dynamodb,s3" localstack start`).

 - By default, LocalStack uses the image tagged `latest` that is cached on your machine, and will **not** pull the latest image automatically from Docker Hub (i.e., the image needs to be pulled manually if needed).